Mohsnmonji/mohsnmonji.github.io/_pages/front.md

   <!-- Description -->
   <p style="font-size:18px; color:#333; text-align:justify; line-height:1.8; margin:20px 0;">
-    I am a soapologist of well-being working at the intersections of critical Indigenous studies and Black feminist thought.
+    I am a sociologist of well-being working at the intersections of critical Indigenous studies and Black feminist thought.
 My research is concerned with the ways in which historical and ongoing systems of power and inequality — including settler colonialism and racial capitalism — create inequities in mental well-being among Indigenous peoples in settler colonial contexts.
   </p>

   <!-- Button -->